Park closings proposals prompt visit from Augusta leaders - NewsBreak

 Park closings proposals prompt visit from Augusta leaders

-Augusta, Ga.
-(WJBF) – Pendleton King Park is one of the city’s most popular, with supporters saying it has no business being on a list for closing.
+Augusta, Ga (WJB) Pendleton King Park is one of the city’s most popular, with supporters saying it has no business being on a list for closing.

 “We’re horribly disappointed we’re hoping this will not come to fruition, we moved here not quite two years ago from Charleston because the park was here,” said Berita Martin.